spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 ```
 https://example.com/spxp/john-doe-friends
 ```
-Now that we know its URI, we can update the profile file:
+Now that we know its URI, we can add a `friendsEndpoint` to the profile file:
 ```json
 {
     "ver": "0.3",